borenstein-lab/fishtaco/README.md

-# fishtaco
+# FishTaco (Functional Shifts Taxonomic Contributors)

+The official FishTaco source code repository.
+For details on FishTaco, see http://omanor.github.io/fishtaco.

-FiShTaCo (Functional Shift Taxonomic Contributors) is a metagenomic computational framework aiming to identify the taxa that are driving the functional shifts between different microbiomes
+FishTaco (Functional Shifts Taxonomic Contributors) is a metagenomic computational framework that aims to identify the driver taxa of microbiome functional shifts.
+FishTaco is developed and maintained in the Borenstein lab in the University of Washington, Seattle.

+For FishTaco announcements and questions, including notification of new releases, you can subscribe to the FishTaco users list.